After the premises of Solomon Beardsley ….

 In June 1878 Joseph was expanding his ‘empire’, and looking for builders to help with the erection of six cottages in Gladstone Street.

 In later life the Scattergood couple continued to live in Market Street and Elizabeth died there, at Spring Villas – at the junction of Market Street and Gladstone Street — in August 1881.

-Joseph married again and continued to live there into the next century.
+In 1890 Joseph married his second wife — widow Maria Henrietta Spencer (nee Cotterill) — and continued to live at Spring Villas into the next century.